Horse Coat Color Calculator

 - Cream (Cr) – Produces palominos, buckskins, and smoky blacks.

-- Champagne (Ch) – Lightens coat and adds metallic sheen.
+- Champagne (Ch) – Lightens coat and gives metallic sheen.

 3. Modifiers

-- Gray (G) – Gradually turns any color to gray over time.
+- Gray (G) – Gradually darkens any hue to gray.

-- Roan (Rn) – Mixes white hairs throughout the body.
+- Roan (Rn) – Mixes white hairs all over the body.

 - Pinto Patterns – Tobiano, Overo, and Sabino create white patches.